 One propellar on the airplane is a tennis raquet: What hobbies do you have?

 My current primary hobby photography.
-I have photo blog at My Life on the Mississippi.
 I also enjoy camping, hiking, bicycling, flower and vegetable gardening, and website design.

 Stuck in the tennis raquet strings is a lighbulb: What are some of your main ideas?